Picking the accounting software for your growing company? Start here

 Accounting tools can help businesses get their finances in order, fast.
 These are some of the ones we either use ourselves or have heard great things about.

-Spotting the difference between some accounting tools can be tricky, but it’s going to help you nail down which one is right for you.
+Spotting the difference between some accounting automation tools can be tricky, but it’s going to help you nail down which one is right for you.
 The specific features you choose to prioritise will depend on where exactly your business is in its growth cycle and what you need from the software.

 Here are some questions to ask when choosing an accounting tool.